sarah-e-henderson/sarah-e-henderson.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

 ## Saludos

 <!-- Top Text Box -->
 <div style="padding: 20px; background-color: #e8f0fe; border-radius: 8px; margin-bottom: 24px; font-size: 18px;">
-  <strong> Saludos,</strong><br>
+  <strong>Saludos,</strong><br>
   My name is Sarah Henderson and I am a Ph.D.
-Candidate in Spanish Linguistics in the [School of International Letters and Cultures]([url](https://silc.asu.edu/spanish)) at Arizona State University, where I also serve as a Teaching Associate.
+Candidate in Spanish Linguistics in the
+  <a href="https://silc.asu.edu/spanish">School of International Letters and Cultures</a>
+  at Arizona State University, where I also serve as a Teaching Associate.
 My research interests include: Heritage Language Pedagogy, Spanish-English Bilingualism, Language Ideologies, Multimodality and Digital discursive spaces, Sociolinguistics.
 </div>

 <!-- Two-Column Layout -->